Impact of the COVID-19 pandemic on religion: Islam

 The Dome of the Rock has closed, though Muslim prayers are still occurring in the Temple Mount.
 Religious leaders in both Kuwait and Saudi Arabia have strongly urged people to pray in their homes and avoid going to Mosques for regular and Friday prayers.
 Turkish Directorate of Religious Affairs imposed a nationwide ban on prayer gatherings in mosques, including Friday prayers.
 Imam Reza Shrine, Fatima Masumeh Shrine, Shah Abdol-Azim Shrine and Jamkaran Mosque in Iran were closed temporarily.
 Friday prayers were also suspended in Iran.

-A Tablighi Jamaat event in Delhi, India contributed to a cluster of more than 900 cases nationwide, and as of 23 April, approximately 30% of the total COVID-19 cases in India are linked to this event.
+A Tablighi Jamaat event in Delhi, India was claimed to have contributed to a cluster of more than 900 cases nationwide.
+However, experts from Mahatma Gandhi Memorial Medical College in Indore stated that they have no data to link the spread of the pandemic to the congregation.
 There were several fake news and misreports of Tablighi members not cooperating with authorities, misbehaving with medical personnel, hiding their travel history and going into hiding, while police authorities in some states had announced set up bounties for information regarding the attendees.
 This incident also led to a rise in Islamophobic and communal sentiments in India.
 A large number of cases in Southeast Asia were tied to another large Tabligh Akbar religious event held in late February 2020.
 On 19 March 2020, 25,000 people gathered in Bangladesh to listen to "healing verses" from the Holy Qur'an "to rid the country of the deadly virus."

-In the backdrop of COVID-19 pandemic in Pakistan and opposing pressures of medical fraternity of Pakistan and conservative outlook of clergy and masses; in midst of criticism from rational scientific voices expressing their concerns over how far people will follow negotiated list of rule points in practice and may lead to continuance of COVID-19 pandemic; President of Pakistan mediated a consensus (ijma) consisting of 20-point detail precautionary measures with Ulema (clergy) of Pakistan to be followed during festive Islamic religious gatherings during lock down period.
+In the backdrop of COVID-19 pandemic in Pakistan and opposing pressures of medical fraternity of Pakistan and conservative outlook of clergy and masses; in midst of criticism from scientific community expressing their concerns over how far people will follow negotiated list of rule points in practice and may lead to continuance of COVID-19 pandemic; President of Pakistan mediated a consensus (ijma) consisting of 20-point detail precautionary measures with Ulema (clergy) of Pakistan to be followed during festive Islamic religious gatherings during lock down period.

 Muslims in certain countries were unable to afford livestock to slaughter for Eid al-Adha on 31 July 2020 due to price increases as a result of the pandemic.
 Somalia was one country reported to be impacted, and in parts of West Africa the price of livestock had doubled.